benoit-cty/decentralized_AI/whitepaper/whitepaper.md

 WARNING : this a student project and has to be taken as his, without any warranty of any kind.
 Use at you own risk.

 This is our final project for [TheSchool.AI](https://www.theschool.ai), a decentralized application course by Siraj Raval.

-This Whitepaper is ispired by the one from iExec
+This Whitepaper is inspired by the one from iExec.
 We talk a lot of iExec because it is the core technology we use for our project.
 But we have no link or affiliation of any kind with iExec.

 ## BLUEPRINT FOR DECENTRALIZED ARTIFICIAL INTELLIGENCE